OseniEniola/retail-store-angular/README.md

 - **Angular**: Frontend framework for building dynamic and scalable applications.
 - **RxJS**: Used for reactive programming to manage async data and events.
-- **Karma and Jasmine**: Used for running unit tests in the application.
+- **Karma**: Used for running unit tests in the application.
-- **Debounced Search**: A product search feature with debouncing to optimize the performance of searching through a large product list.
+- **Debounced Search with loadash**: A product search feature with debouncing to optimize the performance of searching through a large product list.
 - **Network Service**: Tracks network connectivity to provide offline and online status indicators in the application.
 - **Discount Codes**: Applied a flat or percentage discount on cart items based on user input.
 - **Lazy Loading**: Some modules are lazily loaded to enhance application performance.